xreef/Brukonoid/README.md

-# Brukonoid
+# Brukonoid 2010
-Sample pure java game, with use of thread and manage of frame per second vs tick per second Loader of midi for sound, wav for effects and various sprite.
+Sample pure java game, with use of thread and manage of frame per second vs tick per second.
+Loader of midi for sound, wav for effects and various sprite.

+It's made in the last 2010 but very usefully to understand games logic.

 Eclipse project